 Durbin-Watson (DW) test

-- Durbin-Watson (DW) test is a widely used diagnostic method for analyzing the first-order autocorrelation (serial correlation) in regression analysis i.e. residuals are independent of one time to its prior time.
-First-order autocorrelation refers to the correlation between the successive (present and prior) residuals for the same variable.
+- Durbin-Watson (DW) test is used for analyzing the first-order autocorrelation (also known as serial correlation) in ordinary least square (OLS) regression analysis in time series dataset i.e. residuals are independent of one time to its prior time.
+First-order autocorrelation is a correlation between the successive (present and prior) residuals for the same variable.

 - Durbin-Watson test is commonly used on time series dataset (e.g. events measured on different periods) as time series dataset tends to exhibit positive autocorrelation.